Skip to content

 Lorgues (village setting), Var

 Château les Crostes in Provence-Alpes-Côte d'Azur near Lorgues sits in the Var wine country with vineyards extending across the surrounding landscape.
-Twelve restored bedrooms sleep up to twenty-eight guests on-site, with the wedding-party-plus-immediate-family staying together and broader guest list routing to nearby Var village accommodation.
-Côtes de Provence rosé pairing access is direct via neighbouring producer relationships; the estate's catering ecosystem builds dinner-service menus around regional rosé and Provençal cuisine.
-Nice Côte d'Azur Airport is ninety minutes drive; suits 80-130-guest weddings prioritising Var rural-vineyard character and rosé wine pairings.
+Twelve restored bedrooms sleep up to twenty-eight guests on-site, with the wedding-party-plus-immediate-family staying together and a broader guest list routing to nearby Var village accommodation.
+Côtes de Provence rosé pairing access is direct via neighbouring producer relationships; the kitchen builds menus around regional rosé and Provençal cooking.
+Nice Côte d'Azur Airport is ninety minutes drive; suits 80-130-guest weddings prioritising Var vineyard character and rosé pairings.

 Why We Love It